 - Cloud Identification Chart-large (Acrobat (PDF) 2.1MB Apr5 12)

 - Cloud Identification Chart-small (Acrobat (PDF) 1024kB May10 12)

-- Use the photo to the right, to record their observations about possible weather conditions and plants.
+- Use the photo to the right, to record your observations about possible weather conditions and plants.

 - Have a teacher, relative, or friend take a photo of a plant and then use the internet to research local weather conditions.

-When you are done recording your observations, return to the classroom or find a quiet place to think.
+When you are done recording your observations, return to the classroom or find a quiet place to reflect on your observations.
 Answer the following Stop and Think questions.
 (Note: these questions are also on the Recording Sheet)